-The fifth ingredient lists liver.
+The fourth ingredient is liver.
 Normally, liver can be considered a quality component.
 However, in this case, the source of the liver is not identified.
 For this reason, it’s impossible to judge the quality of this item.

 The sixth item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The seventh item is oatmeal, a whole-grain product made from coarsely ground oats.
+The next ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
 Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Purina One appears to be an average dry dog food.
+Judging by its ingredients alone, Purina One SmartBlend canned dog food looks like an average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 42% and an average fat level of 25%.
-Together, these figures suggest an overall carbohydrate content of 25% for the full product line.
+As a group, the brand features an average protein content of 43% and a mean fat level of 23%.
+Together, these figures suggest a carbohydrate content of 25% for the overall product line.

-Near-average protein.
+Above-average protein.
 Near-average fat.
-And near-average carbs when compared to a typical canned dog food.
+And below-average carbohydrates when compared to a typical wet dog food.

-Purina One canned dog food is a meat-based wet product using an average amount of poultry, beef or lamb as its main sources of animal protein… thus earning the brand 3 stars.
+Purina One SmartBlend is a grain-inclusive canned dog food using a moderate amount of named meats and unnamed by-products as its main source of animal protein, thus earning the brand 3 stars.